Time Encoding Quantization of Bandlimited and Finite-Rate-of-Innovation Signals: Preliminaries and Problem formulation

-We consider the problem of recovering a signal $x(t)$, which can be either an FRI or BL signal, from its quantized samples for the IF-TEM and classical setup.
-Specifically, for FRI signals, we consider a $T$-periodic FRI signal as in \eqref{eq:fri}, where our goal is to retrieve the FRI parameters $\{a_{\ell},\tau_{\ell} \}_{\ell=1}^L$ from quantized IF-TEM samples.
-In this case, the FSCs are calculated from quantized samples.
-For BL signals, we consider a $2\Omega$ BL and $c$-bounded signal with a fixed maximal energy $E<\infty$.
-Our goal is to retrieve the signal from quantized IF-TEM samples.
+Our objective is to capitalize on this relationship and analyze the performance in terms of MSE.
+Specifically, we aim to evaluate and compare the signal recovery error for both the IF-TEM and classical setups when reconstructing a signal $x(t)$, which can be either an FRI or a BL signal, from its quantized samples.
+For BL signals, we consider a $2\Omega$ BL and $c$-bounded signal in $\mathbf{L}^2(\mathbb{R})$ with a maximum energy of $E<\infty$.
+For FRI signals, we focus on a $T$-periodic FRI signal as defined in \eqref{eq:fri}, where our goal is to retrieve the FRI parameters $\{a_{\ell},\tau_{\ell}\}_{\ell=1}^L$ from quantized IF-TEM samples, with FSCs calculated from quantized samples.

-A generalized sampling with quantization scheme is shown in Fig. \ref{fig:IAF}.
-Here, the input signal $x(t)$ is passed through a sampling kernel $g(t)$, which results in the signal $y(t)$.
-Then a set of $N$ measurements, $\{\theta_n\}_{n=1}^N$, are computed from $y(t)$.
+A generalized sampling with a quantization scheme is illustrated in Fig. \ref{fig:IAF}.
+The input signal $x(t)$ is passed through a sampling kernel $g(t)$, resulting in the signal $y(t)$.
+From $y(t)$, we compute a set of measurements, $\{\theta_n\}_{n\in I}$, where $I$ is a countable set.
 The \emph{sampler} is denoted by \emph{S}, and the \emph{quantizer} is denoted by \emph{Q}.
-The sampler could be either a classical instantaneous sampler as shown in Fig.~\ref{fig:ClassicFRI}(a) or an IF-TEM as depicted in Fig.~\ref{fig:ClassicFRI}(b).
-In the former framework, we have $\theta_n = y(nT_s)$, with a suitable sampling interval $T_s$, whereas in the later encoding scheme the measurements are given by $\theta_n = t_n$, where $\{t_n\}_{n=1}^N$ are the time-encodings.
+The sampler can be an instantaneous classical sampler, as shown in Fig. \ref{fig:ClassicFRI}(a), with $\theta_n = y(nT_s)$, or an IF-TEM, as depicted in Fig. \ref{fig:ClassicFRI}(b), with $\theta_n = t_n$.

-For the BL case, the sampling kernel is a low-pass filter or can be removed.
-For the FRI case, in both IF-TEM and classical settings, the sampling kernel $g(t)$ is designed such that $2L+2$ FSCs of $x(t)$ are computed from $\{\theta_n\}_{n=1}^N$ where $N \geq 2L+2$.
-In particular, a sum-of-sincs (SoS) filter can be used to determine the FSCs from the measurements \cite{namman2021fri,tur2011innovation}.
+For BL input signal, the sampling kernel is a low-pass filter or can be removed.
+For FRI input signal, in both IF-TEM and classical settings, the sampling kernel $g(t)$ is designed such that $2L+2$ FSCs of $x(t)$ are computed from $\{\theta_n\}_{n\in I}$, where $|I|\geq 2L+2$.
+A sum-of-sincs (SoS) filter can be used to determine the FSCs from the measurements \cite{naaman2022fri,tur2011innovation}.

 After the sampler computes the measurements $\theta_n$ of the signal $x(t)$, the samples are quantized.
-In the classical sampling scheme, the instantaneous samples $y(nT_s)$ are quantized; in IF-TEM, the differences, $T_n = t_{n+1}-t_n$ rather than the time-encodings $t_n$ are quantized resulting in $f(\theta_n) = \hat{T}_n$, where $\hat{T}_n$ denotes $T_n$ quantized.
+In the classical ADC, the instantaneous amplitude samples $y(nT_s)$ are quantized using a uniform quantizer.
+In the quantized IF-TEM sampler, the differences of time-encodings, denoted $T_n = t_{n+1}-t_n$ are discretized using a uniform quantization\footnote{As explained in Section \ref{sec:REC}, we also compared the IF-TEM results to the classical sampling scheme where the instantaneous samples $y((n+1)T_s)-y(nT_s)$ are quantized.}.
+We shall refer to these quantized time differences as $\hat{T}_n$.